 A travel nurse recruiter plays a pivotal part in a travel nurse’s career.
-As the primary connection between them and their dream job, advocates always have to make the right call and do what’s best for the nurses.
+As the primary connection between them and their dream job, travel advocates always have to make the right call and do what’s best for the nurses.
 This will build up trust and encourage strong, authentic relationships.

-A great travel nurse advocate can help make the difference between a successful or stressful travel assignment.
+A great travel nurse advocate can help make the difference between a successful or stressful travel nurse assignment.
 To be great, you need to be compassionate, compatible, and communicative—the three C’s for success.

 Compassion is empathy and caring in action.
 It gives us a chance to understand someone else’s situation and the desire to want to provide them with what they’re asking.
 Being a travel nurse advocate means that you are passionate about being compassionate.